 War, Flu, & Fear World War I and Clay County Heritage Hall, through December 31, 2020

 In April 1917, Americans were thrust into the middle of a brutal global war, only months after re-electing a president who campaigned on isolationism.
 Few in the county supported the war, but they served when they were called, overseas and on the home front.
 The following year, 1918, brought some of the bloodiest months in our history — then armistice, peace, and a deadly flu pandemic striking on an unforeseen scale.
 Residents in the Red River Valley responded in many ways: with courage and sacrifice, fear and paranoia, peaceful activism and egregious repression.

-Focusing on the Irish-Catholic Mastersons of Barnesville and the Norwegian-NPLer Thortvedt family of Glyndon, but drawing on stories throughout the county, War, Flu, and Fear gathers these stories to frame WWI from a local perspective and explore life in Clay County and the Red River Valley only 100 years ago, on the local front at the dawn of cultural modernism and the American century.
+Focusing on the Irish-Catholic Mastersons of Barnesville and the Norwegian-NPLer Thortvedt family of Glyndon, but drawing on stories throughout the county, War, Flu, and Fear gathers these stories to frame WWI from a local perspective and explore life in Clay County and the Red River Valley only 100 years ago, on the local front at the dawn of the American century.